Springwood Preschool and Nursery’s Policies and Procedures

 - Preschool children bring water bottles to preschool each session, which Springwood can fill up through the day

 - All snacks provided will be nutritious and we will pay due attention to particular children’s dietary requirements.

 - When cooking with children as an activity, we will provide healthy, wholesome food’s, promoting and extending the children’s knowledge of a healthy diet, each week cooking something sweet, and the following week savoury, we may spread our cooking activities throughout the month.
 It is our practice to have fruit always available; parents will be encouraged to provide their children with the fruit each session or will be asked to contribute towards a snack fee of £1 per week so the setting can provide fruits for the children to eat.

 - Snacks are offered to every child throughout the session between 930-11am and 1-230pm.
 Fresh milk and water is on tap throughout the day.

 - Any type of sweets, Crips, fizzy drinks, nuts or juice are not allowed in your child’s lunch box.

 Children will have the opportunity to use the outdoors each session throughout the year come sun, wind or rain.
 Staff will risk asses weather conditions, Please provide your child with a rain coat, wellies and sun hat each day.
 Springwood will supply sun cream, this is displayed to parents to ensure children do not have any allergies, springwood will not take blame for any allergic reactions once parents have confirmed the cream is ok to use.

 CHILD PROTECTION POLICY AND PROCEDURES

-Springwood Lead Safeguarding Officer Deputy is Rachael Clarke
+Springwood Lead Safeguarding Officer Deputy is each onsite deputy manager or Rachael Clarke Director of Springwood or Karolina Klepack Springwood’s Early Years Adviser

 Local Authority Designated Officer is Barbara Piddington/ Mark Blackwell